ucdavis/cru-computing/collections/_helpdesk/how-to-sign-in-and-out-of-adobe-apps-in-the-ic-labs.markdown

   <li>Launch the desired Adobe Creative Cloud application</li>
   <li>Login using the email address and password associated with your Adobe account
     <ul>
-      <li>If you do not have a Adobe account, you can create one for free using the link provided in the login window.</li>
+      <li>If you do not have a Adobe account, you can create one for free using the link provided in the login window or following the instructions found at <a class="external-link" href="https://helpx.adobe.com/manage-account/using/create-update-adobe-id.html" target="_blank">https://helpx.adobe.com/manage-account/using/create-update-adobe-id.html</a>.</li>
     </ul>
   </li>
   <li>After logging in, the login window will disappear and you will see the desired Adobe Creative Cloud application</li>